exceptionless/Website/content/news/2017/2017-04-21-exceptionless-net-client-and-core-releases-bugs-usability-performance-self-hosting.md

 This past week we released Exceptionless 4.0.2 and Exceptionless.NET 4.0.3, consisting of maintenance updates that fixed several usability issues for self hosters, various performance, issues, bug fixes, and some general improvements.<!--more-->

-Below is a highlight of the release notes, and don't forget to let us know how we're doing or what can improve by following the relevant links to GitHub and posting an &#8220;issue.&#8221;
+Below is a highlight of the release notes, and don't forget to let us know how we're doing or what can improve by following the relevant links to GitHub and posting an "issue."

 Lastly, thanks to all of our contributors for helping us solve problems, add functionality, and improve Exceptionless!

 ## Exceptionless 4.0.2 Release Notes

 * Both [@caesay](https://github.com/caesay) and [@edwardmeng](https://github.com/edwardmeng) submitted pull requests and helped us solve an issue with sending emails (issue [#290](https://github.com/exceptionless/Exceptionless/issues/290)).
-[Mailkit](https://github.com/jstedfast/MailKit), a &#8220;cross-platform mail client library,&#8221; has now been integrated, adding &#8220;fully featured and RFC-compliant SMTP, POP3, and IMAP client implementations&#8221; into Exceptionless.
+[Mailkit](https://github.com/jstedfast/MailKit), a "cross-platform mail client library," has now been integrated, adding "fully featured and RFC-compliant SMTP, POP3, and IMAP client implementations" into Exceptionless.
     * There were also a few issues with email when hosting in different environments, such as Azure Functions.
 In this case, all email settings must be stored in settings and not web.config.
 So, we moved the MailKit implementation to the insulation project and cleaned up the main mailer class, among a few other tweaks, to further improve email sending in the app.
 Thanks again caesay and edwardmeng!
     * **If you are self hosting**, please update the email settings in `appSettings`
 * Support for Azure Storage Queus has been added to the app.